synechron-finlabs/quorum-maker/README.md

 Synechron's Quorum Maker is a tool that allows users to spin up the nodes that are needed to build a Quorum network.
 Manually editing configuration files and creating nodes can be a tedious and error-prone process.
 Quorum Maker can create several nodes of various configurations dynamically with limited user input.
 This provides a wizard-like interface with a series of questions to guide the user when creating nodes.
 Quorum Maker can create nodes to run with docker-compose (Raft consensus/Quorum 2.0.0) for easy use in development environments or nodes to be distributed on separate Linux boxes or cloud instances for a production environment (Raft consensus/Quorum 2.0.2)

 ![Quorum Maker 2](https://github.com/synechron-finlabs/quorum-maker/blob/V2.0/img/QM2.png)
-# Quorum Maker provides following benefits:
+# Quorum Maker provides following the benefits:
-  -	An easy interface to create and manage Quorum Network
+  -	An easy interface to create and manage the Quorum Network
   -	A modern UI to monitor and manager Quorum Network
   -	A Network Map Service to be used for identifying nodes and self-publishing roles.
   -	Block and Transaction Explorer